OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 # Octopus.Server.exe configure --azureADIsEnabled=true --azureADIssuer=https://login.microsoftonline.com/12341234-xxxx-xxxx-xxxx-xxxxxxxxxxxx --azureADClientId=43214321-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-Alternatively these settings can be defined through the user interface by selecting **{{Configuration,Settings,Azure AD}}** and populating the fields `Issuer`, `ClientId` and `IsEnabled`.
+Alternatively, these settings can be defined through the user interface by selecting **{{Configuration,Settings,Azure AD}}** and populating the fields `Issuer`, `ClientId`, and `IsEnabled`.

 ![Settings](images/aad-azure-ad-settings.png "width=500")

 ### Assign app registration roles to Octopus teams (Optional)

-If you followed the optional steps for modifying the App registration's manifest to include new roles, you can assign them to **Teams** in the Octopus Portal.
+If you followed the optional steps for modifying the App registration's manifest to include new roles, you could assign them to **Teams** in the Octopus Portal.

 1. Open the Octopus Portal and select **{{Configuration,Teams}}**.

-2. Either Create a new **Team** or select an existing one.
+2. Either Create a new **Team** or choose an existing one.

 3. Under the **Members** section, select the option **Add External Group/Role**.
  ![Adding Octopus Teams from External Providers](images/add-octopus-teams-external.png "width=500")

 4. Enter the details from your App registration's manifest.
-In this example we need to supply `octopusTesters` as the **Group/Role ID** and `Octopus Testers` as the **Display Name**.
+In this example, we need to supply `octopusTesters` as the **Group/Role ID** and `Octopus Testers` as the **Display Name**.
  ![Add Octopus Teams Dialog](images/add-octopus-teams-external-dialog.png "width=500")

 5. Save your changes by clicking the **Save** button.

 ### Octopus user accounts are still required

-Even if you are using an external identity provider, Octopus still requires a [user account](/docs/security/users-and-teams/index.md) so you can assign those people to Octopus teams and subsequently grant permissions to Octopus resources.
+Even if you are using an external identity provider, Octopus still requires a [user account](/docs/security/users-and-teams/index.md), so you can assign those people to Octopus teams and subsequently grant permissions to Octopus resources.
 Octopus will automatically create a [user account](/docs/security/users-and-teams/index.md) based on the profile information returned in the security token, which includes an **Identifier**, **Name**, and **Email Address**.

 :::hint
 **How Octopus matches external identities to user accounts**